-The fragrances and bouquets of the 1990s went back to basics by focusing the four main elements: earth, wind, fire and water.
+The fragrances and bouquets of the 1990s went back to basics by focusing on the four main elements: earth, wind, fire and water.
 This would create natural aromas that would imitate the sea, flowers and other plants.

 The iconic fragrances from the 1990s include: